-Residents are not permitted to sleep in just their underwear, naked, or without a t-shirt on.
+Residents are not permitted to sleep in just their underwear, naked, or without t-shirts on.
 Residents do not have to sleep under covers or sheets.
-Bedding is not to be purposely placed on the floor due to creating an unsafe environment.
-When leaving the dorm at night, residents must do the following:
+Bedding is not to be purposely placed on the floor, due to creating an unsafe environment.
+When leaving the dorm at night, resident must do the following:

-- Have on a West Central PJ Top, West Central PJ bottom, and shoes (flip flops or gym shoes). - Residents should place PJ's where they can be easily accessed at night.
-Leaving the dorm out of standard is violation of "Bedtime Dress Code." - Residents will always approach the voice box when leaving the dorm.
+- Have on a West Central PJ top, West Central PJ bottom, and shoes (flip flops or gym shoes). - Residents should place PJ's where they can be easily accessed at night.
+Leaving the dorm out of standard is violation of "Bedtime Dress Code." - Resident will always approach the voice box when leaving the dorm.
 Failure to approach voice box is "Inappropriate Movement Practice." - Residents are permitted to wear additional layers of clothing.

-Approved Transition Clothing and Approved Transition Grooming

-Pants, Belt, Shirt, Shoes, Socks, Underwear
+Approved Transition Clothing and Approved Transition Grooming Pants, Belt, Shirt, Shoes, Socks, Underwear

-• A resident will transition from the Family Room in the approved clothing she currently has on or has in her locker.
-This does not include nor does it refer to clothes she may have in her "personals."
-Once the resident transitions, she will go into the program wing restroom and change into her personal clothes (must be prosocial clothing).
-As the resident leaves the building, she will turn in all West Central clothing to the security staff (this also refers to clothes she is currently wearing).
+• A resident will transition from the Family Room in the approved clothing he currently has on or has in his locker.
+This does not include, nor does it refer to, clothes he may have in his "personals."
+Once the resident transitions, he will go into the visitation restroom and change into his personal clothes (must be prosocial clothing).
+As the resident leaves the building, he will turn in all West Central clothing to the security staff (this also refers to clothes they are currently wearing).
 All other West Central property will be turned in before transition.

-If the resident does not have personal clothes to change into, she can do one of the following:
+If the resident does not have personal clothes to change into, he can do one of the following: